-Mark Faber has been with AEG for 15 years and is Senior Vice President, Global Partnerships, for AEG in Las Vegas.
+Mark Faber has been with AEG since 2005 and is Senior Vice President, Global Partnerships, for AEG in Las Vegas.
 AEG and MGM entered into a joint venture agreement to develop a 20,000-seat arena in Las Vegas in 2014.
-T-Mobile Arena opened to rave reviews in April 2016 and was named Billboard 2017 Arena of the Year and 2018 Top Arena in the World.
+T-Mobile Arena opened to rave reviews in April 2016 and was named Billboard 2017 Arena of the Year, 2018 Top Arena in the World and 2021 Top Venue Globally.
 As the lead for AEG in Las Vegas, Faber’s primary responsibility is to secure high revenue long-term partners for the venue including Naming Rights, Founding Partners and Premium Inventory, such as suites, loge boxes and club seats.
 As a member of the arena leadership team, Faber focuses on revenue generation for the arena as well as other properties in Las Vegas including the MGM Grand Garden Arena.
 Faber is also a member of the Joint Venture Operating Committee which provides strategic direction and oversight for the venues’ operations, capital expenditures, primary and secondary ticketing platforms, booking, event production and revenue generation.

 Prior to his move to Las Vegas, Faber was the first lead hired prior to groundbreaking for AEG’s arena in Kansas City- Sprint Center, now renamed T-Mobile Center.
 Faber was responsible for revenue generation including naming rights, sponsorships and premium seating for Sprint Center and consulted with other AEG properties in the Midwest Region including Target Center, Maverik Center, The Midland by AMC and Verizon Theater.